mysqljs/sqlstring/README.md

 Following this you then have a valid, escaped query that you can then send to the database safely.
 This is useful if you are looking to prepare the query before actually sending it to the database.
-You also have the option (but are not required) to pass in `stringifyObject` and `timeZone`, allowing you provide a custom means of turning objects into strings, as well as a location-specific/timezone-aware `Date`.
+You also have the option (but are not required) to pass in `timeZone`, allowing you provide a location-specific/timezone-aware `Date`.

 This can be further combined with the `SqlString.raw()` helper to generate SQL